iam-rahul-sah/GitTutorials/README.md

 1. Click on the "+" icon in the top-right corner
 1. Click on 'New repository'
-1. Enter the details like name, description
+1. Enter the details like name, description, etc.
 1. Click on create repository

 A new window for quick setup appears